Accenture/openathon-2019-angular/lab-06/README.md

 To understand this we first need to understand the *immutability* and *side effects*.
 This is out of our scope in this lab but these are important programming concepts in general (not a javascript thing).
 What you need to know now about this is that normally you want to avoid side effects in your applications, that is whatever that have an impact out of the current scope.
 For example, a method that is changing variables out of his scope is a side effect and usually this is wrong because you are losing control of your app.

 > **_Side Note:_** Another mechanism we've set up to reach the immutability is when we are changing the store.
-We copy the whole store, not only changing the parts affected to these changes.
-But we said, this is out of scope.
+We copy the whole store, not only changing the parts affected by these changes.
+But we said that this is out of scope.
 You can learn about these topics in a lot of places in the Internet, for example <a target="_blank" href="https://medium.com/dailyjs/the-state-of-immutability-169d2cd11310">here</a>.

 One typical side effect is when launching some action and the app needs to make a request to our API.
 This is a side effect because it is out of our scope, the action in our scope is a click or perhaps a new view... but the side effect is a call outside the app which can come with an error or not... this not depends on us.

 In order to isolate these side effects, we need to listen to the actions before they reach the store to have the opportunity to react to it before changing the state.
 We are going to do this through the tools *RxJS* and *ngrx* provide us and we will implement it in our app setting up a new feature to filter the events result to show only the events we've created.

-This new feature will need to request our API with an http call (to bring the filtered results) and this will be the functionality we will implement as an effect.
+This new feature will need to request our API with an HTTP call (to bring the filtered results) and this will be the functionality we will implement as an effect.

-> **_Side Note:_** Please considere the functionality as a typical example of side effects, we aren't going to consider if this can be done better by other ways.
+> **_Side Note:_** Please consider the functionality as a typical example of side effects, we aren't going to consider if this can be done better by other ways.

 ### Preparing the app to the filter

 Our filter will do their work based on the *addedBy* property of the *User* model.
 If the *addedBy* value is our email, this event will be returned and showed.
 Also, we will design the visual style of the filter as a slide toggle.
 To do this, we will change the value stored in the *addedBy* property (now is a random value) to be our email and we will use the <a target="_blank" href="https://material.angular.io/components/slide-toggle/overview">*MatSlideToggleModule* Angular Material component</a> as our slide toggle.
-Also we will need a new request in the *event.service.ts* service in order to bring the filtered data.
+Furtheremore, we will need a new request in the *event.service.ts* service in order to bring the filtered data.

 To save our email we will modify the *onSubmit* method of the *add-edit-event.component.ts* which will be: